A Fort Lauderdale Brain Injury Lawyer with the Skills and Resources to Help

 - A school that fails to maintain a safe playing environment

 A victim injured under these and other circumstances requires Fort Lauderdale TBI attorneys with the skills and resources to conduct thorough investigations into accidents.
-The board-certified trial lawyers at Fazio DiSalvo & Abers, P.A. have a network of experienced accident investigation and medical professionals available to help unravel the details behind potentially complex sports injuries.
+The board-certified trial lawyer at Fazio, DiSalvo & Abers, P.A. have a network of experienced accident investigation and medical professionals available to help unravel the details behind potentially complex sports injuries.

 Serious brain injuries can be life-changing events to accident victims and their families.
 Whether you lose some brain functions over an extended time period or a severe accident leaves a loved one permanently brain dead, you need an attorney with exceptional skills to ensure you obtain the full compensation you need and deserve.